-Chill Vancouver is stoked to partner with Cypress Mountain Resort again for the 2017 season!
+Chill Vancouver is excited to partner with Cypress Mountain Resort again for the 2018 season!

-We use our time on the ride up to Cypress Mountain Resort to introduce the weekly theme through an activity, and reinforce the concept during our time on the mountain.
+We use our time on the ride up to Cypress Mountain Resort to introduce the weekly themes through an activity, and reinforce the concept during our time on the mountain with instructors & mentors.
 This structure allows participants to make meaningful connections to the curriculum while experiencing the innate joy of snowboarding.

 Our Local Partners